 Residents of Xi'an, China, react to COVID lockdowns with outrage and humor

-HAINAN, China — Chinese citizens are indignant after an eight-month pregnant woman was refused entry to a hospital, because the validity of her COVID-19 test has expired by just two hours.
+HAINAN, China — Chinese citizens are indignant after an eight-month pregnant woman was refused entry to a hospital because the validity of her COVID-19 test had expired by just two hours.

-Xi'an, a city of 13 million residents has been locked down since Dec.
+Xi'an, a city of 13 million residents, has been locked down since Dec.
 23, making this China's biggest lockdown since Wuhan was first sealed in 2020.
-Xi'an has recorded nearly 1,800 cases in the last month — a high number given that Chinese authorities are punished if even a single case pops up in their jurisdiction.
+Xi'an has recorded nearly 1,800 cases in the past month — a high number given that Chinese authorities are punished if even a single case pops up in their jurisdiction.

 Only a few assigned hospitals remain open in Xi'an as medical resources are strained by mass testing and the ongoing lockdown.

-The Women's Federation and the health commission of Shaanxi Province, of which Xi'an is the capital, responded that they have opened an investigation into the case.
+The Women's Federation and the health commission of Shaanxi province, of which Xi'an is the capital, said they have opened an investigation into the case.

 The lockdowns are so strict and so prolonged in Xi'an that residents have taken to social media to complain about a lack of basic supplies.
 Jokes about cooking cabbage — the only readily available food — have proliferated.
 In other videos, residents document their struggle to procure everything from menstruation pads to food.